EnochAmeyaw/py4e-int/_sources/lists/listMethods.rst

     Most list methods are _______.

-    - :[Vv]oid: Most list methods are void meaning they don't return anything.
+    - :[Vv]oid: Correct!
+Most list methods are void meaning they don't return anything.
       :.*: Try again!
 (Remember that functions are either fruitful or void)